The Oak Center General Store

 After a day of wheelhoeing by the Earthen Path crew, plants are looking even happier and taken care of.
 Tomatoes finally went in this week followed by a night of steady light rain—a half inch total.
 They’re settling in and with the red mulch cover we’ll put over them, we hope to increase productivity and increase disease resistance.

 Planting is almost complete, just peppers, summer squash, direct seeded carrots, Asian veggies, and another wave of lettuce, broccoli, cauliflower, and cabbage.
 Strawberries are coming in strong.
-Call for u-pick times on the weekends.

 (507) 753-2080